eonist/eonist.github.io/_posts/2017-09-29-Swift-package-manager-4.md

 ### Updating dependencies:
 You can update dependencies and have the changes show up in Xcode instantly.
 For instance if you need to update a dependency with a fix, but you don't want to bump the tags.
 You do this by targeting the commit id or even a development branch in the dependency git project.
 1. Edit the dependency url to point to the commit where the fix is located: `.branch("master")`
 2. `Swift package update` **the latest commit in master** has now been included in your project 👌

 ### Syncing code back to GitHub:
-In SPM 4 Apple seems to lock the .git folder of dependencies.
-So you need to first unlock it.
-Unlock the .git folder read my tutorial [here](https://stackoverflow.com/a/46505143/5389500) There a way to do this via terminal: `sudo chmod -R 777 .` If you have already edited source I recommend "stashing" the files and reseting to head `git reset --hard`.
+`swift package edit StringKit` will add a dep to a Package folder.
+Which works as an overrider of your subdep graph.
+You need to regenerate the xcode proj after you put a dep into edit mode.
+Then use git to sync your code to github again.

 1: ``cd ~/dev/x/y/z`` 👈 navigate to your module
 2: ``git checkout master`` 👈 switch to the master branch for your module
-3: ``git commit -a -m "Updated Feature-x"``  Make a commit after your change is made
+3: ``git commit -a -m "Update"``  Make a commit after your change is made
 4: ``git push``

-You might need to check if git remote is correct: `git remote -v` If you need to set `git remote url` see: https://stackoverflow.com/questions/42830557/git-remote-add-origin-vs-remote-set-url-origin The bad news is that every-time you do `swift package update`.
-You have to do the unlocking of files and step 1-4 again 🙁 There might be something that can avoid this.
-I think I have to look into the new pinning and editable functionality in SPM4, as the current resetting of git data is not a very efficient way to work...
-To be continued tomorrow ✌️

 ### The SPM 4 Package.swift file: